ryscheng/www.raymondcheng.net/docusaurus/about/projects/current/masq.md

 ---
-sidebar_position: 3
+sidebar_position: 5
-description: "Security, privacy, public goods"
+description: "Security, privacy, and decentralization as a public good"
 ---

 # MASQ Foundation